Find the Best Toilet Repair & Replacement Contractors for Your Business

 Some minor toilet issues, like a worn flapper, are within the capability of a handy homeowner with basic tools.
 A DIY repair can save on labor costs for these simple part swaps.
 However, more complex tasks carry risks.

 Attempting a toilet replacement or a wax ring repair without experience can lead to improper sealing, resulting in leaks that cause hidden water damage, or even cracking the expensive porcelain of the new toilet during handling.
 Furthermore, an incorrect installation can violate local plumbing codes.
-For jobs involving lifting the heavy fixture, ensuring a perfect seal on the drain, and making secure water connections, the expertise of a professional plumber is a valuable investment in getting the job done correctly the first time4 3.
+For jobs involving lifting the heavy fixture, ensuring a perfect seal on the drain, and making secure water connections, the expertise of a professional plumber is a valuable investment in getting the job done correctly the first time.

 Maintaining Your Toilet